MARKETING AND COMMUNICATION: SOCIAL MEDIA FOR PRIVATE SCHOOLS

 Ignoring your audience.
 Social media users expect conversation, not cold shoulders.
 Building your brand on social media is a lot more difficult if you simply broadcast your message and don’t respond to the people who attempt to engage with you.

-And don’t assume you need to post every day — according to HubSpot, 2-5 quality posts per month is a good benchmark for engaging social media users without overwhelming them.
+And don’t assume you need to post every day—according to HubSpot, 2-5 quality posts per month is a good benchmark for engaging social media users without overwhelming them.

 Overt sales pitches.
 The end goal of your private school’s social media activity might be to boost enrollment, but other users are going to be turned off by over-the-top sales and marketing efforts.
-Look for opportunities to share useful information, build trust, and develop relationships.
+Look for opportunities to share helpful information, build trust, and develop relationships.
 Once you’ve established yourself as a reliable source, sales opportunities will come naturally.

 Focusing on ROI.
 Social media campaigns can be frustrating for schools looking to improve their bottom line — putting work into online posts without seeing direct returns can seem like a waste of effort.
 But remember that social networks are about connection first, which brings its own set of metrics, such as awareness and engagement.
 Treat your social media accounts as an extension of your school’s brand and mission, and like-minded individuals will find you.